hexarc-software/hexarc-pact/README.md

 ## Features
 * No type information loosing.
 Consume exactly API that is provided.
 * Code first.
 No need to describe your API protocol in external IDL/DSL.
-* Not only simple DTOs but enums, generics, tagged union and etc.
+* Charged with advanced types.
+Not only simple DTOs but enums, generics, tagged union and etc.

 ## Packages
 |Package|Platform|Version|Downloads|